methane/meinheld-zeromq/README.rst

 meinheld-zeromq
 ================

-This library wraps pyzmq to make it compatible with gevent. ØMQ socket operations that would normally block the current thread will only block the current greenlet instead.
+This library wraps pyzmq to make it compatible with meinheld. ØMQ socket operations that would normally block the current thread will only block the current greenlet instead.